kamilburda/batcher/docs/sections/Usage.md

 ## Exporting Layers

-Open your image in GIMP and select `File → Batch → Export Layers...`.
+Open your image in GIMP and select `File → Export Layers...`.
 A dialog that appears allows you to choose the output folder and file extension.

 ![Dialog of Export Layers](../images/screenshot_dialog_export_layers.png)